freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 Create new thing types
 ======================

-To develop a new object type you have to create a Java extension which describes the actions that the new objects can perform.
+To develop a new object type, you have to create a Java extension which describes the actions that the new objects can perform.

 After that your object can be instantiated by writing a XML file that describes the value of an instance of the object model you have implemented in Java.

-To create the **Java object model** you have to enlist the object properties and the values it can take.
+To create the **Java object model**, you have to list the object properties and the values it can take.
 This is done by adding predefined listeners (called **behaviors**) to your object.

-For example a light can be turned on, turned off, and dimmed.
+For example, a light can be turned on, turned off, and dimmed.
 So it has a behavior called **powered** that can be **true** or **false**, and a behavior called **brightness** that can assume integer values from 0 to 100.

 A behavior is an instance of predefined classes.
-For example the behavior **powered** is an instance of `BooleanBehavior.java <https://github.com/freedomotic/freedomotic/blob/master/framework/freedomotic-model/src/main/java/com/freedomotic/model/object/BooleanBehavior.java>`__ while **brightness** instantiate `RangedIntBehavior.java <https://github.com/freedomotic/freedomotic/blob/master/framework/freedomotic-model/src/main/java/com/freedomotic/model/object/RangedIntBehavior.java>`__.
+For example, the behavior **powered** is an instance of `BooleanBehavior.java <https://github.com/freedomotic/freedomotic/blob/master/framework/freedomotic-model/src/main/java/com/freedomotic/model/object/BooleanBehavior.java>`__ while **brightness** is an instance of `RangedIntBehavior.java <https://github.com/freedomotic/freedomotic/blob/master/framework/freedomotic-model/src/main/java/com/freedomotic/model/object/RangedIntBehavior.java>`__.

-A behavior listens to change requests of its values, parses the request (for example a sensor notifies that a light brightness has changed) and performs the defined operation for this situation.
+A behavior listens to change requests of its values, parses the request (for example, a sensor notifies that a light brightness has changed) and performs the defined operation for this situation.

 The design pattern underneath is the same as a Java listener used for a Swing button.
 An